|This is an unofficial version.

 "authorized trustee" means the trust company, or one of the trust companies, designated in the regulations as the authorized trustee or as authorized trustees, under this Act; (« fiduciaire autorisé »)

-"funeral director" means a person who regularly carries on the business of supplying funeral services and maintains an establishment for that purpose in Manitoba; (« entrepreneur de pompes funèbres »)
+"funeral director" means a person who regularly carries on the business of supplying funeral services; (« entrepreneur de pompes funèbres »)

-"funeral services" means the services and commodities usual in the preparation for burial and the burial of the dead, or any such service and commodity, other than
+"funeral services" means funeral services in Manitoba, and includes the services and commodities usual in the preparation for burial and the burial of the dead, or any such service and commodity, other than

 (a) the supplying of lots, plots, compartments, or other space in a cemetery, columbarium, or mausoleum, grave markers, or vases, and